-If it is your first child, we would ask that you attend a baptism preparation class.
-For more information you can contact Kathy Buttner.
+If it is your first child, we ask that you attend a baptism preparation class to learn about this amazing sacrament.
+For more information you can contact Mitzi Mead.
 If you have not had a chance to register in the parish, this is the perfect time to do so.
 Parish Form Registration

 Godparents: The Catechism of the Catholic Church explains that godparents “must be firm believers, able and ready to help the newly baptized child… on the road of Christian life.”
 In selecting a godparent, you should consider carefully a person’s capacity to provide this help.
 (One godparent is required for Baptism, although two may be chosen.
 In the case of two godparents, they must be male and female.)

 In order to be a godparent, according to Church law, a person must:

 - Be at least 16 years old (A pastor may grant an exception to the age requirement for a just cause.)

 - Be a Catholic who has been confirmed and has received the blessed Eucharist (A member of the Eastern Orthodox Church may serve as a godparent as long as a Catholic godparent has also been chosen.)

 - Not be bound by a canonical penalty